tsteur/sublimetext-tita/README.md

  * To use snippets just start typing "alloy"

 ### Troubleshooting
+* Not able to run on Android?
+Execute `titanium setup` once and enter correct Android SDK Path
 * Getting an error like `[Decode error - output not utf-8]`?
 Adjust encoding in Tita User-Settings.

 ### TODO